 Section 1.
 The Executive Board shall propose an annual budget, which will be voted upon by the Senate.
 The treasurer of the SGA shall be the chair of this committee.
 The president of SGA will be vice-chair of this committee.
 The decision is presented to the Senate and will pass on the majority vote of those present at a duly constituted meeting.

 Section 2.
 Budget proposals are due to SGA Executive Board at least one week prior to the budget hearing.
 The dates of the hearings are set by the Treasurer.

 Section 3.
 Student activities and Co-Curricular Groups are eligible for funding from the Student Government Association with the following guidelines.

 Part 1.
-The dates of the hearings are set by the Budget Committee chair.
+The dates of the hearings are set by the SGA Treasurer.